aubra25/qc803-project-argb/README.md

 pip install .
 ```

+The project is using the Qiskit Aer simulator which is not yet compatible with python 3.14.
+Python version 3.13.1 must be used instead.

 ## Tests
 Unit tests can be run using `pytest` (see https://docs.pytest.org/en/stable/ for more details), which should output something like the following.
 ```